What is endovascular coiling?

 Generally, a coiling procedure follows this process:

-You will be asked to remove any clothing, jewelry, hairpins, dentures, or other objects that may interfere with the procedure, and will be given a hospital gown to wear.
+You will be asked to remove any clothing, jewelry, hairpins, dentures, or other objects that may interfere with the procedure.
+You will be given a hospital gown to wear.

 You will be given time to empty your bladder before the start of the procedure.